Lee Hsien Yang: Ridout Road allegations

+Payment to ministers

+On 29 September 2024, Lee Hsien Yang reported making a payment of S$619,335.53 to Shanmugam and Balakrishnan, which he stated was equivalent to 13.6 months' rent for the two Ridout houses.
+He indicated that this payment was made in an effort to honor his father's wishes regarding his home at 38 Oxley Road and to allow his sister, Wei Ling, who is unwell, to continue residing there.
+Lee expressed disappointment that the ministers did not pursue the case in the English courts.
+Wei Ling died shortly after in October 2024.

 Personal life

 Lee is the younger son and youngest child of Lee Kuan Yew, former prime minister of Singapore, and Kwa Geok Choo, a lawyer.
-His elder brother, Lee Hsien Loong, is the current prime minister.
-His elder sister, Lee Wei Ling, is a former director of the National Neuroscience Institute.
+His elder brother, Lee Hsien Loong, is the former prime minister.
+His elder sister, Lee Wei Ling, was a former director of the National Neuroscience Institute.

 Lee first met Lim Suet Fern, the daughter of the economist Lim Chong Yah, while he was studying at University of Cambridge.
 They were married in July 1981.
 Lim would later become the founder and managing partner of Stamford Law Corporation and a president of the Inter-Pacific Bar Association (IPBA).
 The couple have three sons: Li Shengwu, Li Huanwu, and Li Shaowu.
-Their eldest son, Li Shengwu, is currently serving as Assistant Professor of Economics at Harvard University.
+Their eldest son, Li Shengwu, is currently serving as a Professor of Economics at Harvard University.
 He graduated from Balliol College of the University of Oxford as the top student in the Philosophy, Politics and Economics programme in 2009, received a Master of Philosophy degree in economics from Oxford in 2011, and received a PhD from Stanford University in 2016.